Risk Factors Dashboard

 Any breach of representations and warranties made by us to our loan purchasers or credit default on our loan sales may require us to repurchase or substitute such loans we have sold.

-Our assets as of June 30, 2024 include a deferred tax asset, the full value of which we may not be able to realize.
+Having net deferred tax asset or liability, the full value of which we may not be able to realize.

 We recognize deferred tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of assets and liabilities.
+At June 30, 2025, the net deferred tax liability was approximately $832,000, as opposed to the net deferred tax asset of $606,000 at the prior fiscal year end.
 At June 30, 2024, the net deferred tax asset was approximately $606,000, an increase from $218,000 at the prior fiscal year end.
-At June 30, 2023, the net deferred tax asset was approximately $218,000, a decrease from $1.4 million at the prior fiscal year end.
+The net deferred tax asset or liability results primarily from (1) deferred loan costs, (2) provision for credit losses recorded for financial reporting purposes, which were in the past significantly larger than net loan charge-offs deducted for tax reporting purposes and (3) deferred compensation, among others.
 The net deferred tax asset results primarily from (1) deferred loan costs, (2) provisions for credit losses recorded for financial reporting purposes, which were in the past significantly larger than net loan charge-offs deducted for tax reporting proposes and (3) deferred compensation, among others.
-The net deferred tax asset results primarily from (1) deferred loan costs, (2) provisions for loan losses recorded for financial reporting purposes, which were in the past significantly larger than net loan charge-offs deducted for tax reporting proposes and (3) deferred compensation, among others.

 We regularly review our deferred tax assets for recoverability based on our history of earnings, expectations for future earnings and expected timing of reversals of temporary differences.
 Realization of deferred tax assets ultimately depends on the existence of sufficient taxable income, including taxable income in prior carryback years, as well as future taxable income.
+We believe the recorded net deferred tax liability at June 30, 2025 is fully realizable based on our expected future earnings; however, expected future earnings may not be realized, which could impact the deductibility of our deferred tax assets.
 We believe the recorded net deferred tax asset at June 30, 2024 is fully realizable based on our expected future earnings; however, expected future earnings may not be realized, which could impact our deferred tax assets.

 We rely on dividends from the Bank for substantially all of our revenue at the holding company level.

 We are an entity separate and distinct from our principal subsidiary, the Bank, and derive substantially all of our revenue at the holding company level in the form of dividends from that subsidiary.
 Accordingly, we are, and will continue to be, dependent upon dividends from the Bank to pay the principal of and interest on our indebtedness, to satisfy our other cash needs, to pay for share buybacks and to pay dividends on our common stock.
 The Bank's ability to pay dividends is subject to its ability to earn net income and to meet certain regulatory requirements.
-In the event the Bank is unable to pay dividends to us, we may not be able to pay dividends on our common stock nor share buybacks.
+In the event the Bank is unable to pay dividends to us, we may not be able to pay dividends on our common stock or conduct share buybacks.
 Also, our right to participate in a distribution of assets upon a subsidiary's liquidation or reorganization is subject to the prior claims of the subsidiary's creditors.
-In fiscal 2024 and 2023, the Bank paid cash dividends to its holding company totaling $7.0 million and $9.5 million, respectively.
+In fiscal 2025 and 2024, the Bank paid cash dividends to its holding company totaling $9.0 million and $7.0 million, respectively.

 Item 1B.
 Unresolved Staff Comments